gkjohnson/three-mesh-bvh/README.md

 raycast( ray : Ray, material : Array<Material> | Material ) : Array<RaycastHit>
 ```

 Returns all raycast triangle hits in unsorted order.
 It is expected that `ray` is in the frame of the BVH already.
-If calling `raycast` directly rather than through the `Raycaster.intersectObject(s)` functions this will usually meaning applying the inverse world matrix transformation of a mesh to the ray beforehand.
+Likewise the returned results are also provided in the local frame of the BVH.
 The `side` identifier is used to determine the side to check when raycasting or a material with the given side field can be passed.
 If an array of materials is provided then it is expected that the geometry has groups and the appropriate material side is used per group.

-Unlike three.js' Raycaster results the points and distances in the intersections returned from this function are relative to the local frame of the MeshBVH.
+Note that unlike three.js' Raycaster results the points and distances in the intersections returned from this function are relative to the local frame of the MeshBVH.
 When using the [acceleratedRaycast](#acceleratedRaycast) function as an override for `Mesh.raycast` they are transformed into world space to be consistent with three's results.

 ### .raycastFirst